5argon/GrooveCoasterController/README.md

 ## How to use

 1. Enable Bluetooth on your PC and your Android device.
 2. Run the server .exe which you can get at http://5argon.info/gccon.
 It will crash if you did not turn on Bluetooth on the PC.
+Or you could clone this project and run debug mode with Visual Studio Code on the top folder.
 3. Pair your phone to the PC manually via Bluetooth.
 Make sure your phone only pair to one Bluetooth device that is the PC, otherwise it might crash
 4. Download Groove Coaster Controller from Google Play store which you can also find the link at http://5argon.info/gccon and open the app.
 You must enable Bluetooth on the phone and have paired to the PC before opening the app otherwise it will crash.
+(Currently I have not submit the app yet so maybe you could clone this and use Android Studio to build the APK to your device?
+Or just go to http://5argon.info/gccon and get the .APK to install manually using `adb install -r gccon.apk`.
 5. When you do action on the screen at this moment notice that it will press escape/pause/cancel while using GCCA.
 Please do not charge the phone while using as it will introduce more latency via static charge.
 (It is the case of all mobile music games in general)

 ### How to navigate the menu/song selection